GrafeoDB/.github/profile/README.md

 # GrafeoDB

-**Embeddable graph database built in pure Rust.** Dual data models (LPG + RDF), five query languages, HNSW vector search, MVCC transactions.
+**Embeddable graph database built in pure Rust.** Dual data models (LPG + RDF), six query languages, HNSW vector search, MVCC transactions.
+Now in beta.

 ## Why Grafeo?

-- **5 query languages**: GQL (ISO), Cypher, Gremlin, GraphQL, SPARQL.
-Use what you know.
+- **6 query languages**: GQL (ISO), Cypher, Gremlin, GraphQL, SPARQL, SQL/PGQ.
+Use what you know or want to learn.
 - **LPG + RDF in one engine**: Property graphs and triples with optimized storage for each.
 - **Vector search**: HNSW indexes with scalar, binary, and product quantization.
 SIMD-accelerated.
 - **Embeddable**: Link as a library (Rust, Python, Node.js, WASM) or run as a server.
 No external processes.